A decentralized proximal-gradient method with network independent step-sizes and separated convergence rates: Introduction

 \subsection{Paper Organization}

 The rest of this paper is organized as follows.
-To facilitate the description of the technical ideas, the algorithms, and the analysis, we introduce the notation in Subsection~\ref{sec:notation}.
+To facilitate the description of the technical ideas, the algorithms, and the analysis, we introduce additional notation in Subsection~\ref{sec:notation}.
+The intuition for the network-independent step-size is provided in Section~\ref{sec:intuition}.
 In Section~\ref{sec:alg}, we introduce our algorithm NIDS and discuss its relation to some other existing algorithms.
 In Section~\ref{sec:conv_analysis}, we first show that NIDS can be understood as an iterative algorithm for seeking a fixed point.
-Following this, we establish that NIDS converges at an $o(1/k)$ rate for the general case and a linear rate for the strongly convex case.
+Following this, we establish that NIDS converges at an $o(1/k)$ rate for the general convex case and a linear rate for the strongly convex case.
 Then, numerical simulations are given in Section~\ref{sec:num_exp} to corroborate our theoretical claims.
 Final remarks are given in Section~\ref{sec:concl}.